Posterior consistency in multi-response regression models with non-informative priors for the error covariance matrix in growing dimensions: Discussion

 \section{Discussion}

 This article describes and examines the theoretical properties of posterior distributions corresponding to DSIW priors and matrix-$F$ priors for the error covariance matrix in a multi-response regression setting.
 We establish posterior consistency for $\uSigma$ with the standard posterior contraction rate (Theorem \ref{th_siw} and Theorem \ref{th_matF}) under mild regularity assumptions on the number of variables, the true underlying covariance matrix, the design matrix, and relevant hyperparameters.
-Although our main parameter of interest is $\uSigma$, we also establish a posterior contraction rate for coefficient matrix $\uB$ (Theorem \ref{th_B}) under standard regularity assumptions.
-The posterior mean inconsistency results in Section \ref{sec7} demonstrate that extension of our results to ultra-high dimensional settings is not possible without imposing additional low-dimensional structure.
-The simulation study strongly validates our technical results.
+Although our main parameter of interest is $\uSigma$, we also establish a posterior contraction rate for coefficient matrix $\uB$ (Theorem \ref{th_B1}, \ref{th_B2}) under standard regularity assumptions.
+The results related to the inconsistency of posterior distribution in Section \ref{sec7} demonstrate that extension of our results to ultra-high dimensional settings is not possible without imposing additional low-dimensional structure.
+In Section \ref{sec8}, we established the geometric ergodicity of Gibbs samplers for both DSIW and matrix-$F$ prior distributions.
+This provides key convergence guarantees and valid estimates of standard error for various mcmc-based approximations of posterior quantities.
+The simulation study strongly validates our technical results (Section \ref{sec9}).

 Most DSIW priors in the literature use a fixed value for the degrees of freedom hyperparameter $\nu$.
 However, some authors (see for example \cite{daniels, feron}) suggest using a prior for the degrees of freedom $\nu$ of DSIW prior (we assume $\nu$ to be fixed in our analysis).
 Our analysis can be easily extended to include settings where the prior distribution on degrees of freedom $\nu$ has support $(0,\;m_n)$ with $m_n = o(n)$.
 However, non-trivial additional work is needed when the prior for $\nu$ has unbounded support, and this will be investigated as part of future work.
 Another future direction is to develop sparse or low-rank versions of the DSIW and matrix-F priors and investigate their empirical and theoretical properties.